-Since family law is such a broad practice area, many seeking a divorce need a lawyer.
-Many of these matters can become contentious and complicated.
+Many of these matters can be become emotional, contentious and complicated.
 For many facing a family law issue, it may be helpful or even critical to consult with and hire a family law attorney will be an absolute necessity.

 Divorce, Annulments, and Legal Separation

 If the marriage itself was legally invalid, spouses may get an annulment.
 In the case of annulments, the law treats the marriage as if it never existed.
-Annulments are only granted in the case that the marriage itself was legally invalid.
-Examples may include bigamy (marriage to more than one person), misrepresentation, fraud, concealment, lack of consent, impotence and incest, for instance.
+Annulments are only granted if the marriage itself was legally invalid.
+Examples of invalid marriages may include bigamy (marriage to more than one person), misrepresentation, fraud, concealment, lack of consent and incest.

 In some cases, a couple opts for legal separation rather than permanently ending their marriage.
 This is frequently done in cases where such things as the tax and health care benefits outweigh the desire for divorce.
 In addition to paving the way for child custody arrangements, a legal separation may also be the choice of couples who want to live separately for a time to determine if they truly want to get divorced.

 Child Custody and Support

-Child support is designed to provide children with a standard of living that is similar to what they would have enjoyed if their parents remained together.
-It is normally paid from one parent to the parent holding primary physical custody.
-In many states, judges use child support guidelines to help them determine the monthly amount.
+Child support is intended to provide children with a standard of living that is similar to what they would have enjoyed if their parents remained together.
+It's normally paid from one parent to the parent holding primary physical custody.
+In many states, judges use child support guidelines to help them determine the monthly amount that will be ordered.

 Alimony, or spousal support, is a monthly amount that is paid from a higher-earning spouse to their former spouse.
 It is not ordered in all cases.
 It may be ordered for a limited duration or indefinitely, depending on a number of factors.
 Unlike child support, alimony is not automatically ordered.

 Prenuptial agreements are entered into by a couple before they marry.
 Normally, they are drafted by a lawyer.
-Common subjects contained in prenuptial agreements include how property will be divided if a divorce occurs, waivers of future rights to alimony, the duties and responsibilities of each spouse and other assorted topics.
+Common subjects addressed in prenuptial agreements include how property will be divided if a divorce occurs, waivers of future rights to alimony, the duties and responsibilities of each spouse and other assorted topics.
 The agreements may not include provisions for child custody or child support.